General Information

 Rotation Description & Patient Demographics

-The University of Washington Outpatient Psychiatry Center (OPC) is a standard outpatient specialty care clinic staffed by faculty and residents in psychology and psychiatry.
+The University of Washington Medical Center Outpatient Psychiatry Center (OPC) is a standard outpatient specialty care clinic staffed by faculty and residents in psychology and psychiatry.
 The OPC is located approximately 5 blocks west of the main campus of the University of Washington and approximately 10 blocks from the University of Washington Medical Center.
 The OPC serves a predominantly middle and lower-middle class population.
 Patients come from diverse ethnic and cultural backgrounds and sexual orientations.
 Patients present with a broad range of clinical problems, including mood, anxiety, substance use, adjustment and personality disorders.
 Portable digital recording equipment is available for faculty and resident use, as well as a room for live observation of sessions.
 Computers are available in each clinic room, providing access to the scheduling and computerized medical chart systems, e-mail and the Internet.

 The Harborview Outpatient Psychiatry/Psychology Clinic (5 East Clinic) is a standard outpatient specialty care clinic staffed by faculty and residents in psychology and psychiatry.
 The 5 East Clinic is located at 325 Ninth Avenue, between Jefferson and Alder streets in Seattle’s First Hill neighborhood.
 Harborview Medical Center is a comprehensive healthcare facility dedicated to providing specialized care for a broad spectrum of patients, including the most vulnerable residents of King County.
-Harborview serves as the regional trauma and burn referral center for Alaska, Montana and Idaho and the disaster preparedness and disaster control hospital for Seattle and King County.
+Harborview serves as the Level I regional trauma and burn referral center for Alaska, Montana and Idaho and the disaster preparedness and disaster control hospital for Seattle and King County.
 Patients given priority for care include the non-English speaking poor; the uninsured or underinsured, victims of domestic violence or sexual assault; people incarcerated in King County’s jails; people with mental illness or substance abuse problems, particularly those treated involuntarily; people with sexually transmitted diseases; and those who require specialized emergency, trauma or burn care.
-5 East Clinic is able to receive referral patients from other specialty mental health clinics located at HMC including patients from the Harborview Medical Center, Mental Health and Addictions Services (HMHAS), Early Psychosis Clinic, and the Sleep Center at Harborview to enrich the outpatient training available.
+5 East Clinic is able to receive referral patients from other specialty mental health clinics located at HMC including patients from the Harborview Medical Center, Mental Health and Addictions Services (HMHAS), Early Psychosis Clinic, Harm Reduction Research and Treatment (HaRRT) Center, Madison Clinic, and the Sleep Center at Harborview to enrich the outpatient training available.

-The Fred Hutchinson Cancer Center (FHCC) outpatient clinic is located in Southeast Lake Union and is accessible by a 15-minute shuttle from UWMC, which runs regularly throughout the day.
+The Fred Hutchinson Cancer Care (FHCC) outpatient clinic is located in Southeast Lake Union and is accessible by a 15-minute shuttle from UWMC, which runs regularly throughout the day.
 Residents will work at the interface of psychology and oncology and become an integral member of a large multidisciplinary collaborative care team that includes psychiatrists, psychologists, advanced practice practitioners, clinical social workers and patient navigators.
-The FHCC, the comprehensive outpatient cancer clinic of the University of Washington and Fred Hutchinson Cancer Research Center, provides care for patients with a wide variety of malignancies in various stages of treatment.
+The FHCC, the comprehensive outpatient cancer clinic of the University of Washington, Fred Hutchinson Cancer Research Center, and the Seattle Children’s Hospital, provides care for patients with a wide variety of malignancies in various stages of treatment.
 Residents will provide direct consultation to the FHCC clinics under supervision and will evaluate and treat a range of psychosocial issues that arise in the context of medical illness.
 They will also participate in a collaborative care model reviewing and managing patient cases using a multidisciplinary team.
 Examples of presenting problems with which residents will gain experience are: depression, anxiety, demoralization, confusion and cognitive problems, behavioral and compliance issues, issues surrounding grief and end of life, family issues in medical illness, and systems issues unique to working within a multidisciplinary medical setting.
 With all patient visits lasting a full hour, residents will have the unique opportunity to integrate a variety of psychotherapeutic modalities in the short- and long-term care of medical outpatients.
 Pertinent directed readings, webinars, and other educational materials are provided on our dedicated Psycho-Oncology training website.

 Training Experiences & Treatment Modalities